Vijayawada: Sports

 Indira Gandhi Stadium in the city is the headquarters of the Sports Authority of Andhra Pradesh.
 It hosted its only men's One Day International (ODI) on 24 November 2002, played between India and West Indies.

 The only women's ODI was hosted on 12 December 1997, played as a group match of 1997 Women's Cricket World Cup between England women's and Pakistan women's teams.
 Makineni Basavapunnaiah Stadium at Ajit Singh Nagar is another stadium that caters the sporting needs of the northern part of the city.
 Indoor stadiums include Dandamudi Rajagopala Rao Indoor Stadium (DRRIS) at M. G.Road and Chennupati Ramakotaiah Indoor Stadium (CRIS) at Patamatalanka.
 The DRRIS was named after the former weightlifter, Dandamudi Rajagopal Rao, who participated in the 1951 Asian Games and the 1956 Olympics.
 The DRRIS hosted several national and international sporting events, such as the 79th Senior Badminton Champions.

 Andhra Cricket Association (ACA) International Cricket Stadium is being built on a 30 acre site at Navuluru village, Mangalagiri Mandal of Guntur district, 15 km from the city.
 It serves as the Andhra Cricket Association stadium.
 Vijaya Madhavi Tennis Academy is in Loyola College.
 Loyola College Grounds hosted many national-level events which includes a Ranji match.

 The Railway Sports Stadium, near the railway station, hosted several national level railway competitions such as bodybuilding competitions, Under-19 Cricket championships and a few non-railway events.
 This stadium has a gallery facility of over 10,000 people.
 Makineni Basava Punnaiah stadium is another open stadium in the city.
 Dandamudi Rajagopal Rao Indoor Stadium is one of the noted Badminton stadiums in Andhra Pradesh.
 It has hosted several national level Badminton and Table Tennis championships.

 Awards

-The Swachh Survekashan 2021 has identified Vijayawada as the third cleanest city in the nation.
+The Swachh Survekshan 2021 has identified Vijayawada as the third cleanest city in the nation.
 In the category of cities with more than 10 lakh inhabitants, the city rose from sixth place in 2020 to third place this year.
 A five-star designation for "Garbage Free City" has also been given to Vijayawada.
 Such a good ranking can be accredited to policy measures such as the introduction of waste disposal vehicles in the city by N. Chandrababu Naidu.